Decline of the Byzantine Empire: Civil wars

 The third period of civil war took place in the 14th century.
 Two separate periods of civil war, again making extensive use of Turkish, Serbian and even Catalan troops, often operating independently under their own commanders, and often raiding and destroying Byzantine lands in the process, ruined the domestic economy and left the state virtually powerless and overrun by its enemies.
 Conflicts between Andronikos II and Andronikos III, and then later between John VI Kantakouzenos and John V Palaiologos, marked the final ruin of Byzantium.
 The Byzantine civil war of 1321–1328 allowed the Turks to make notable gains in Anatolia and set up their capital in Prusa 100 kilometers from Constantinople.
 The civil war of 1341–1347 saw exploitation of the Byzantine Empire by the Serbs, whose ruler took advantage of the chaos to proclaim himself emperor of the Serbs and Greeks.
 The Serbian king Stefan Uroš IV Dušan made significant territorial gains in Byzantine Macedonia in 1345 and conquered large swathes of Thessaly and Epirus in 1348.
 In order to secure his authority during the civil war, Kantakouzenos hired Turkish mercenaries.
-Although these mercenaries were of some use, in 1352 they seized Gallipoli from the Byzantines.
-By 1354, the empire's territory consisted of Constantinople and Thrace, the city of Thessalonica, and some territory in the Morea.
+Although these mercenaries were of some use to the Empire, by the time of Byzantine civil war of 1352–1357, Byzantines no longer had any control over them.
+In 1354 they seized Gallipoli after Tzympe from the Byzantines.
+By 1354, the empire's territory consisted only of city of Constantinople and Thrace, the city of Thessalonica, and some territory in the Morea.
 “At that time,” writes Nicephorus Gregoras, “the inhabitants of Constaninople, as well as the population of most of the Byzantine towns of Thrace, suffered from a lack of victuals.
-While civil war was exhausting Byzantium, the Turks conducted frequent [naval] incursions from Asia with the help of monemes and triremes [galley ships], making their way with impunity into Thrace, especially during harvest season, seizing livestock, carrying off women and children into slavery, and causing such evils that these regions afterward remained depopulated and uncultivated.
+While civil war was exhausting Byzantium, the Turks conducted frequent naval incursions from Asia with the help of monemes and triremes galley ships, making their way with impunity into Thrace, especially during harvest season, seizing livestock, carrying off women and children into slavery, and causing such evils that these regions afterward remained depopulated and uncultivated.
 That was one of the reasons for the famine that the Byzantines had to endure.”